Boqian-Ma/boqian-ma.github.io/_pages/about.md

 G'day,

-Currently, I'm working on [Heffron AI](https://www.heffron.ai/ "Heffron AI").
+Currently, I'm working on [Voqo AI](https://www.voqo.ai/ "Voqo AI").
 We build conversational Voice AI for voicemail.
 Time is money, therefore our mission is to help individuals and businesses to turn missed calls into revenue.

 In December 2023, I finished my undergraduate degree with First Honours in computer science at the [University of New South Wales](https://www.unsw.edu.au/) here in Sydney, Australia.
 While studying, I was supported by the UNSW [Co-op scholarship](https://www.co-op.unsw.edu.au/).
 I was extremely fortunate to complete my honors thesis on the topic of blockchain scaling algorithms under the advisory of [Dr Sushmita Ruj](https://research.unsw.edu.au/people/dr-sushmita-ruj-0), during which we published my first peer-reviewed paper.